 Thus the biggest question has become: can Disney+ pull subscribers from Netflix, or if not, can it get people to pay for yet another OTT platform?

 Most analysts say yes.
-And the best reason to be bullish is Disney’s unmatched library of intellectual property: franchises from Marvel, Star Wars, and Pixar.
+And I have written that Disney does not need Netflix.
+The best reason to be bullish is Disney’s unmatched library of intellectual property: franchises from Marvel, Star Wars, and Pixar.